-The program will accept up to six credit hours in transfer for equivalent courses from regionally accredited institutions of higher education.
+The program will accept up to nine credit hours in transfer for equivalent courses from institutions of higher education with U.S. Department of Education recognized institutional accreditation.

 Graduate Credit without the Bachelor's Degree

 The following criteria apply to those students who wish to enroll in master's coursework but who have not earned a bachelor's degree: